John Leighfield: Recognition

+Personal life

 Leighfield lives in Oxford.
 He was formerly Chairman of the Governors of Magdalen College School.
 He is Chairman of the Oxford Philomusica Advisory Council, the Resident Professional Orchestra at the University of Oxford.
 In his spare time, he has an interest in maps, especially of Oxfordshire.
 He is married with children and grandchildren.

 On 15 January 2016 Leighfield gave an in-depth interview to Alan Cane, Former Editor of the Financial Times, on his life and career for Archives of IT.